Snowden hits back against critics of NSA leaks

 Since Snowden went public in a video released by the Guardian on June 9, many U.S. lawmakers have condemned his actions and intelligence officials have said the leaks will compromise national security.

-Snowden, who traveled to Hong Kong before details of the programs were published, has promised to stay in the China-ruled former British colony and fight extradition.
+Snowden, who travelled to Hong Kong before details of the programs were published, has promised to stay in the China-ruled former British colony and fight extradition.

 China made its first substantive comments on Monday regarding Snowden's revelations.
 A Chinese Foreign Ministry spokeswoman said that Washington should explain its surveillance programs to the world, and she rejected a suggestion that Snowden was a spy for China.